MeanderingProgrammer/render-markdown.nvim/README.md

 Plugin to improve viewing Markdown files in Neovim

-Plugin is experimental at this time

 ![Demo](demo/demo.gif)

+# Purpose

+There are many existing markdown rendering plugins in the Neovim ecosystem.
+However, most of these rely on syncing a separate browser window with the buffer.
+This is the correct way to do things to get full feature support, however I wanted something that worked completely inside of Neovim and made things look slightly "nicer".

+The closest one I found to this was [headlines.nvim](https://github.com/lukas-reineke/headlines.nvim), which is an awesome plugin that I took several ideas from.
+However it just didn't have quite what I was looking for.
+In particular I wanted something that would disappear completely when editing a file and quickly render some style when viewing the file.
+Hence this plugin.

 # Features

+- Functions entirely inside of Neovim with no external windows
-- Changes between `rendered` view in normal mode (exact modes are configurable) and raw view in all other modes
+- Changes between `rendered` view in normal mode and raw view in all other modes
-- Highlights headings with different groups depending on level
+- Highlights headings with different groups depending on level and replaces `#`
 - Highlights code blocks to better stand out
 - Replaces whichever style bullet point is being used with provided character
 - Updates table boarders with better boarder characters, does NOT automatically align